ryanthtra/441-2013/GIT_WALK.md

 with various files and folders.
 We will experiment with the essential files under _.git_.

+The following files and dirs are inside the .git folder.

+Important stuff:
+    config       configuration (remote urls, ...)
+    HEAD         points to the currently checked out branch index        staging file
+    objects/     raw data
+    refs/        stores pointers into commit objects (stored under objects/)

+Unimportant stuff:
+    branches/    not used by newer versions of git description  used by something called WebGit
+    hooks/       optional scripts that could be run at different times info/        contains a global excludes file

 View the contents of _.git/config_.
 It contains the following line.

     bare = false